The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/advanced-guide.md

 As we are no longer forced to melee combo almost immediately after accumulating enough Mana for fear of overcapping, we can now take much greater advantage of our melee combo for movement in a fight, such as in [this example](https://www.youtube.com/watch?v=5RELbf-Tw0A).

-We generally aim to fit a double melee combo under each two minute buff window, and with the rate at which we build Black and White Mana, this means we are left with one flexible melee combo in between that can be used freely for movement.  \
+We generally aim to fit a double melee combo under each two minute buff window, and with the rate at which we build Black and White Mana, this means we are left with one flexible melee combo between which can be used freely for movement.  \
- \

 Mapping out your melee combo timings on a per-fight basis will allow you to get the most use out of your combo and lower the amount of Swiftcasts and Accelerations you will need to use to keep uptime.
-The melee part of our combo is 5.2s which is followed by ~7.5s of finishers, leaving us with ~12.7s of movement without cast times.
+The melee part of our combo is 5.2s which is followed by \~7.5s of finishers, leaving us with \~12.7s of movement without cast times.
 If a movement-heavy mechanic requires you to move out of melee range, such as in the clip above, it is important to time your combo so that your finishers align with any movement required outside of melee range.

 There are two situations where your extra combo between two-minute windows is not fully flexible.
 The first and most significant one is if a Ninja is in the party, meaning Trick Attack will be applied to the boss in every odd minute as well as even minutes, locking our extra combo to every odd-minute window.
 The second exception is if an Astrologian card is applied to you in between buff windows – similar to Trick, you should use your combo under this buff.
 Unlike Trick, however, this exception is not necessarily guaranteed every minute if an Astrologian is in the party.
 Both of these exceptions will leave Red Mage with far less mobility, placing a greater importance on Swiftcast and Acceleration planning.

-**<span style="text-decoration:underline;">2.
-Swiftcast and Acceleration Optimization</span>**
+### 2. Swiftcast and Acceleration

 With Acceleration now acting as a second Swiftcast and having two charges, this hypothetically means we have three Swiftcasts to work with in our rotation.
 While this may seem to leave us with a lot of freedom, actual usage of these abilities is far more nuanced due to the uneven number of finishers in our melee combo and the nature of our passive, Dualcast.
 As mentioned in the basic guide, the most important use of these abilities aside from movement will be for keeping our oGCDs aligned.
 When fully optimizing a fight, things can still get deeper than this. \

 **Understanding Swiftcast/Acceleration damage gains in a vacuum**